The Baum--Connes conjecture localised at the unit element of a discrete group

+Let us also mention some other potentially important features of our construction.
+First, the localised map $\mu_\tau$ does not distinguish between full and reduced group $C^*$-algebra: in fact we observe (Proposition \ref{prop:redmax}) that

-Let us also mention another potentially important feature of our construction.
-The reduced $C^*$-algebra of groups is not functorial with respect to (non injective) morphisms $\Gamma_1\to \Gamma_2$ of countable groups, unlike the left hand side of $K_*^{\rm top}(\Gamma)$.
-On the other hand, the group $K_{*,\R}(C^*\Gamma)_\tau$ is functorial (see Section \ref{naturalitytau}).
+The second feature is related to functoriality.
+It is known that the reduced $C^*$-algebra of groups is not functorial with respect to (non injective) morphisms $\Gamma_1\to \Gamma_2$ of countable groups, unlike the left hand side of $K_*^{\rm top}(\Gamma)$.
+On the other hand, we show that the group $K_{*,\R}(C^*\Gamma)_\tau$ is functorial (see Section \ref{naturalitytau}).

-From this functoriality, arguing that $\mu_\tau$ does not distinguish between full and reduced group $C^*$-algebra, and that the equivariant Baum--Connes conjecture holds for hyperbolic groups (\cite{LafforgueHyperbolic}), one could hope to be able to establish bijectivity of $\mu_\tau$ in a great generality.
+From the above properties, arguing that the Baum--Connes conjecture holds for hyperbolic groups (\cite{LafforgueHyperbolic}), one could hope to be able to establish bijectivity of $\mu_\tau$ in a great generality.

-Unfortunately, in Section \ref{sec:counterex} we show that the construction of \cite{HLS} for group actions using the ``Gromov Monster'' still provides counterexamples to the bijectivity of the $\tau$-Baum--Connes map $\mu_\tau$.
+For the case with coefficients in a $\Gamma$-algebra this is unfortunately not the case: in Section \ref{sec:counterex} we show that the construction of \cite{HLS} for group actions using the ``Gromov monster'' still provides counterexamples to the bijectivity of the localised Baum--Connes assembly $\mu_\tau: K^{\textrm{top}}_{*, \R}(\Gamma;A)_{\tau}\longrightarrow K_\R(A\rtimes_r \G)_{\tau} $ for a suitable choice of coefficents $A$.
 Again the failure of exactness is the source of counterexamples.
 In fact, using the properties of a Gromov monster group $\Gamma$ (\cite{AD, Gr}), and letting $A:=\ell^{\infty}(\mathbb{N};c_0(\Gamma))$ we show that the sequence of the $\tau$-parts

 is not exact in the middle.
 This proves that $\mu_\tau$ cannot be an isomorphism for every $\Gamma$-algebra.